 However rural China in the years before 1949 was a dangerous place for those with wealth, and bandits and kidnappings were common (see No. 14 and No. 25).
 The Kwok family built the mansion pictured in the village but then, as now, did not live there.
-Instead it is used for special occasions and stands as a symbol of the family’s ongoing link with the qiaoxiang (僑鄉) or home district.
-A link the administrators of the Kwok home village – as other villages – do everything they can to encourage (see No. 33 and No. 36).
+Instead it was used for special occasions and stands as a symbol of the family’s ongoing link with the qiaoxiang (僑鄉) or home district.
+A link with overseas decedents the administrators of the Kwok home village – as in other villages – do everything they can to encourage (see No. 33 and No. 36).

 Not that the relationship with either China or Australia has been easy for the Kwok family.
 Despite many members being Australian born they were subjected to the restrictions, discriminations and procedures of the White Australia policy (see No. 1 and No. 40).
 While the evidence is indirect, the fact that the Wing On branch in Sydney remained at the level of a small trader while those of Hong Kong and Shanghai grew into major international businesses is a telling consequence of Australia’s effort to remain white.